zmike/zmike.github.io/_posts/2023-10-12-all-the-updates.md

 For it to really work to its fullest potential in zink, unfortunately, requires [VK_EXT_host_image_copy](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_host_image_copy.html) to avoid further staging copies, and nobody implements this yet in mesa main (except Lavapipe, though also there's this [ANV MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/24276)).
 But someday more drivers will support this, and then it'll be great.

 As far as non-tiler performance gains from this work, it's hard to say definitively whether they'll be noticeable.
 Texture uploads during loading screens are typically intermixed with shader compilation, so there's little TC execution to unblock, but any game which uses texture streaming may see some slight latency improvements.

+The only remaining future work here is to further enable unsynchronized texture uploads in zink by adding a special cmdbuf for unsynchronized uploads to handle the non-HIC case.
+Otherwise performance should be pretty solid across the board.